 - Add the wet ingredients to the flour mixture and stir it in (takes about 20 stirs to get the batter mixed).

-- When the batter is ready, in a medium bowl, toss the rhubarb (and the strawberries, if using) with the 8 grams (1 tbsp) of flour.
+- When the batter is ready, in a medium bowl, toss the rhubarb (and the strawberries, if using) with the 8 grams (1 tablespoon) of flour.
 Stir so that the the fruits are evenly coated with flour.

 - Fold them into the batter gently with a wooden spoon or spatula to evenly distribute them.